stripoinc/stripo-plugins-helm-example/docs/migration.md

 * **redisson.password=test** - the password for the Redis database.
 * **redisson.authorized=true** - indicates whether authorization to Redis is required.

+Update your config map section in stripo-plugin-api-gateway.yaml to enable this feature

 ## Upgrade to the 1.81.0 Version